Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Model description

-where $\calL_{I_Q}(s \mid d)$, $\calL_{I_R^X}(s)$, and $\calL_{I_R^Y}(s \mid d)$ are given in (\ref{eq-lap-I_Q})--(\ref{eq-lap^Y_I_R}), respectively.
-Thus, by applying this to (\ref{eq-cov}), we can easily obtain the probability of successful transmission as follows. \begin{prop} Suppose that the target transmitter is at distance $d \ge 0$ from an intersection.
-The probability of successful transmission to a vehicle at distance $r > 0$ from the transmitter on the $x$-axis is equal to
+Note that the total interference from all the vehicles can be represented as $I = I_Q + I_R^X + I_R^Y$.
+Thus, by applying this to (\ref{eq-cov}), we can easily obtain the probability of successful transmission as follows. \begin{prop} If a transmitter is at distance $d$ from an intersection, the probability of successful transmission to a receiver at distance $r$ from the transmitter on the $x$-axis is given by

 where $d' = d + r$ if the receiver is on the right-hand side of the transmitter, and $d' = |d - r|$ otherwise. \end{prop}